 Market reform: Liberalising the gas, power and oil sectors, developing power and environmental product trading while promoting foreign direct investment in multiple sectors including energy and transport.

 Natural gas has a niche but critical role to help drive down air pollution and emissions where there has been heavy coal use.
-It is being prioritised for industry and for city heating to improve air quality in populated areas, as well as being linked to renewables as complementary energies to build innovative distributed energy systems.
-Though its share of the primary energy mix is just 8%, China’s natural gas consumption is the third largest in the world and growing fast.
+It is being prioritised for industry and for city heating to improve air quality in populated areas, as well as being linked to renewables as a complementary energy to build innovative distributed energy systems.
+Though its share of the primary energy mix is 8%, China’s natural gas consumption increased 250% in the last decade and is currently the third largest in the world.

-In the last 15 years, the government has doubled natural gas production, built thousands of kilometres of domestic gas pipelines throughout the country, backed out coal for gas in cities and industry, started importing gas by pipeline from Russia and other central Asian countries and built 22 LNG regasification plants to become the second largest LNG importer globally in 2020.
+In the last 15 years, the government has built thousands of kilometres of domestic gas pipelines throughout the country, backed out coal for gas in cities and industry, started importing gas by pipeline from Russia and other central Asian countries and built 22 LNG regasification plants to become the world’s largest LNG importer in 2021.

-In a 2020 State Council white paper, references to natural gas focus on new technologies to increase production, including unconventional reserves such as shale, coalbed methane, tight gas and methyl hydrate, and improving midstream infrastructure – pipelines and storage.
+In a 2020 State Council white paper, natural gas priorities focus on developing new technologies to increase production, including unconventional reserves such as shale, coalbed methane, tight gas and methyl hydrate, and improving midstream infrastructure – pipelines and storage.

-With the scale of economic growth predicted at 4.6% per annum for the next 10 years there will be a significant role for natural gas and the size of that role over the next 30 years will depend on how quickly China moves toward its renewables options, develops clean coal solutions and other technological solutions such as hydrogen.
+With economic growth predicted to slow a little in 2023 before picking up again in 2024 and beyond, there will be a significant role in China for natural gas.
+The size of that role over the next 30 years will depend on how quickly China moves toward its renewables options, develops clean coal solutions and other technological solutions such as hydrogen.

 China has plans to heavily invest in carbon capture, utilisation and storage over the next decade as it works to achieve its emission targets.